-Measure 2 .2: Electro nic end-to-end case processing.
+Measure 2.2: Electronic end-to-end case processing.
 FY 2014 Actual Migrated the CADR to an end-to-end electronic case file.
-FY 2015 Actual Made eFiling available for OALJ cases, resulting in eFiling being available for all offices that accept case filings.
-As a result, completed full integration of the CMS and eFiling systems, enabling end-to-end electronic case processing throughout the Agency.
+FY 2015 Actual end-to-end electronic case processing throughout the Agency.
 FY 2016 Actual With the full completion of the eFiling objective, the CMS has the structure in place to receive and store electronically filed cases.
 The applications have been merged, creating bridges between the two systems, to support end-to-end electronic case-processing capability.
 The FLRA neared completion of improving the eFiling user interface, which builds upon the existing system, making the eFiling system more user-friendly and intuitive.
 And efforts are underway to implement a Document Management System (DMS).
-This effort will span into FY 2017, and it is a critical step in accomplishing the FLRA's multi-vear electronic-case-file plan.
-FY 2017 Actual FLRA's multi-year electronic-case-file plan.Incorporating internal and external customer feedback, adopting "agile" development efforts, and utilizing open-source code, completed development of a brand new, user-friendly eFiling application with a Ruby on Rails user interface and a Postgres backend database that is housed in Amazon Web Services - a cloud based solution.
-Final testing and additional enhancements that were not anticipated until later in FY 2018 are currently being completed and eFiling 3.0 will launch to the public in the 1st quarter of FY 201 It is anticipated to dramatically increase the number of FLRA cases filed electronically Target electronic case-processing initiatives.
-Integrate the CMS and eFiling systems with the Agency Document Management System, enabling end-to-end electronic case processing throughout the Agency.
+This effort will span into FY 2017, and it is a critical step in accomplishing the FLRA's multi-year electronic-case-file plan.
+FY 2017 Actual FLRA's multi-year electronic-case-file plan.
+Incorporating internal and external customer feedback, adopting "agile" development efforts, and utilizing open-source code, completed development of a brand new, user-friendly eFiling application with a Ruby on Rails user interface and a Postgres backend database that is housed in Amazon Web Services - a cloud-based solution.
+Final testing and additional enhancements that were not anticipated until later in FY 2018 are currently being completed, and eFiling 3.0 will launch to the public in the 1st quarter of FY 201 It is anticipated to dramatically increase the number of FLRA cases filed electronically Target Integrate the Managemen Integrate the CMS and eFiling systems with the Agency Document Management System, enabling end-to-end electronic case processing throughout the Agency.
 FY 2018 Actual Developed and launched eFiling 3.0, which both internal and external users report is significantly more user-friendly and intuitive.
 Began development of a new and improved CMS that, over time, will provide significant cost savings (\$100,000 annually) and allow for more efficient integration of the CMS and eFiling systems with the DMS, enabling end-to-end electronic case processing throughout the

 Agency.
 Identified the basic structure of electronic case files for each component/office in the DMS.
 Completed transition of all major IT functions - CMS, DMS, eMail - to the cloud, which improves both IT security, consistent with the PMA, and Agency continuity of operations plans.

 Data Source: FLRA Information Resources Management Division